Shape

 If the state outputs only contains vpc_id, this value will be preserved.
 And new_output which is not existing, the mock value will be used.

-Dependencies between modules
+Dependencies between units

 You can also specify dependencies explicitly.
 Consider the following file structure: